US579/VersionChange/README.md

 ## env

-this script is for increasing all the version of compliance-content-nz by one
+This script is for increasing all the version of compliance-content-nz by one

-this includeing all the version under `Releases` folder and all the `tags.yml` files version
+This includeing all the version under `Releases` folder and all the `tags.yml` files version

-* for mac version need to install `python3`
+* For mac version need to install `python3`

-this can be done by
+This can be done by

 ```
 >> brew install python3
 ```

-* for windows version
+* For windows version

-the python3 env have already been packed and all in dist and build folder
+The python3 env have already been packed and all in dist and build folder

-it can be run directory
+It can be run directory

 ## How To Run